Recognizing the Early Signs of Dementia and Alzheimer’s Disease

 Understanding the Difference: Dementia Vs. Alzheimer’s

-To understand the difference between dementia and Alzheimer’s, you need to know that dementia is a broad term encompassing various cognitive impairments, while Alzheimer’s specifically refers to a progressive brain disorder.
+To understand the difference between dementia and Alzheimer’s, you need to know that dementia is a broad term encompassing various cognitive impairments.
+At the same time, Alzheimer’s refers explicitly to a progressive brain disorder.

-Dementia isn’t a specific disease, but rather a syndrome that affects memory, thinking, behavior, and the ability to perform everyday activities.
+Dementia isn’t a specific disease but rather a syndrome that affects memory, thinking, behaviour, and the ability to perform everyday activities.
 It’s caused by various conditions, including Alzheimer’s disease, vascular dementia, and Lewy body dementia.

 Alzheimer’s disease, on the other hand, is the most common cause of dementia, accounting for 60-80% of cases.
 It’s characterized by the accumulation of amyloid plaques and tau tangles in the brain, leading to the gradual decline of cognitive function.

-Understanding this distinction is crucial for dementia research and the development of effective treatment for Alzheimer’s.
+Understanding this distinction is crucial for dementia research and the development of effective treatments.
 By focusing on the specific mechanisms and characteristics of Alzheimer’s, researchers can work towards finding targeted therapies and interventions that can slow down the progression of the disease and improve the quality of life for individuals affected by it.

 Common Early Symptoms of Dementia and Alzheimer’s